Systems · People · AI Integration · Toronto, ON

 Operational inefficiency isn't free in the meantime.
 It's actively expensive every day, in overtime, in errors, in customer experience, in staff turnover, in the management time spent dealing with consequences instead of creating value.

 The math is almost always the same.
-A $2,000 diagnostic identifies a problem costing $15,000 a month.
+An $1,800 diagnostic identifies a problem quietly costing $15,000 a month.
 The fix takes three weeks and costs $8,000.
-The payback period is measured in days, not quarters.
+The payback period is measured in days, not quarters, and the meter on the broken version was running the whole time you were deciding.

 The real question to ask